situmtech/flutter/README.md

 }
 ```

-Add the `ACCESS_FINE_LOCATION` permission to your `AndroidManifest.xml` file if required:
+2. Add the `ACCESS_FINE_LOCATION` permission to your `AndroidManifest.xml` file if you have configured Situm SDK to [use GPS](<https://developers.situm.com/sdk_documentation/android/javadoc/latest/es/situm/sdk/location/locationrequest#useGps()>):

 ```xml
   <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

+3. Set the `minSdkVersion` to 21 or later on your app's `build.gradle` file.

 ### iOS

+1. Remove the "use_frameworks!" directive in the `Podfile` of your iOS project:

-1. Run `pod install` or `pod update` to bring the dependencies to your project.
+2. Run `pod install` or `pod update` to bring the dependencies to your project.

-2. To successfully start positioning you will need to declare the following permissions in your app's `Info.plist` file:
+3. Declare the following permissions in your app's `Info.plist` file to successfully start positioning:

 ```
 <key>NSLocationWhenInUseUsageDescription</key>